 One Aldwych team is superb, engaging and so well travel, we spent a dreamy afternoon in their company with all the mouthwatering treats.
 Pair it with Somerset House next door for a cultured outing or Royal Opera House – family Sundays and gigs are great fun!
 We know One Aldwych luxury hotel and restaurants for over 12 years and always loved the grand Edwardian architecture, nowadays part of English Heritage.
 We had few grown up dinners including Eneko, so it was a delight to be invited with the kids.
 One enchanting afternoon tea, we thoroughly indulged our inner kids!

 More of an inner child or some exotic flavours and daydreaming?
 Take your pick at Taj 51 afternoon tea, there’s Alice in wonderland and the Jasmine Indian Afternoon Tea.

 Rich traditions come alive with a bold and innovative twist, the sandwiches ranged from tikka spring tolls, to spiced cream cheese and cucumber, traditional Indian dessert Gulab Jamin, obsecenely delicious deep fried sweet dumplings, Gulabi scones served with mango compote and cinnamon clotted cream.
 The shots of salty caramel lassi with a toffee crunch were our favourites and so were the Eastern teas!
 If this is all too rich and exotic, follow Alice down the rabbit hole and get the Wonderland tea!

-Pair it with more Royal treats at Buckingham Palace and eventually the Georgian Christmas taking place on December 14th.
-Expect brilliant storytelling, beauty and sparkles and Christmas craft workshops.
+Pair it with more Royal treats at Buckingham Palace and eventually Green Park playground.